ojas1901/spendwise/README.md

 - Export your transactions into a CSV file.
 - Bulk upload transactions by uploading a CSV file.
 - Transactions have a note feature now.
-- Option to add income.
+- Option to add income and track income for the month.

 <!-- [comment]: <> (## Demo) -->